 Apply for an income-driven repayment plan

 Uncle Sam recognizes that not all federal student loan borrowers are able to swing the standard repayment schedule, which is why borrowers may enroll in income-driven repayment plans.
 These plans allow you to reduce your monthly payment based upon how much you earn and the size of your family.
 As an expectant mother with student loans, this is worth considering so you can pay your student loans on maternity leave.

-Pay As You Earn (PAYE) is available for anyone who was a new borrower as of October 1, 2007 and who received a direct loan disbursement on or after Oct.
+- Pay As You Earn (PAYE) is available for anyone who was a new borrower as of Oct.
+1, 2007 and who received a direct loan disbursement on or after Oct.
 1, 2011.
 PAYE allows your monthly payments to be capped at 10% of your discretionary income, and your payments will never be higher than what they would be through the Standard Repayment Plan.

 - Income-Based Repayment (IBR) caps your monthly payment at 10% to 15% of your discretionary income, depending on when you took out your loans.
 To qualify for IBR, you generally need to owe more than your annual salary.
-Also, like PAYE, you must be a new borrower as of October 1, 2007 and have received a disbursement of a Direct Loan on or after October 1, 2011.
+Also, like PAYE, you must be a new borrower as of Oct.
+1, 2007 and have received a disbursement of a direct loan on or after Oct.
+1, 2011.

-Income-Contingent Repayment (ICR) caps student loan payments at the lesser of two options: 20 percent of discretionary income, or what the payment would be on a fixed, 12-year payment plan, adjusted according to income.
+- Income-Contingent Repayment (ICR) caps student loan payments at the lesser of two options: 20 percent of discretionary income, or what the payment would be on a fixed, 12-year payment plan, adjusted according to income.
 Like the REPAYE plan, ICR is available for most borrowers.

 Switch to a graduated repayment plan

-With these plans, your payments start out lower but increase over time – generally every two years.
+With these plans, your payments start out lower but increase over time, generally every two years.
 You can expect payments under such a plan to be spread out over the course of 10 years, which makes this a good option for new parents in fields with strong future earning potential.

 Most federal loans are eligible for a graduated repayment plan.